mylingking/react_bookshelf/README.md

 ## How to Start

+This project is boostrapped by `create-react-app`.

 To get started developing right away:

-- install all project dependencies with `npm install`
+- install all project dependencies in the console with below command:
+`npm install`
-- start the development server with `npm start`
+- start the development server with:
+`npm start`
 - wait the browser to open or type http://localhost:3000/ in your browser to view the project

 ## Notes